Relintai/pandemonium_engine_docs/usage/scripting/resources.md

 -------------------

-Up to this tutorial, we focused on the `Node` class in Godot as that's the one you use to code behavior and most of the engine's features rely on it.
+Up to this tutorial, we focused on the `Node` class in Pandemonium as that's the one you use to code behavior and most of the engine's features rely on it.
 There is another datatype that is just as important:
 `Resource`.